YouTube is without a doubt, one of the longest-standing video social media platforms in the world.

 As a way to provide ad-free content, YouTube unveiled Music Key in November 2014.
 Its purpose was to give users a way to consume music videos without being interrupted by ads.
 Eventually, they launched YouTube Red in October 2015 with the same premise of eliminating ads for paying customers.
-Ultimately, this service was rebranded to YouTube Premium
+Ultimately, this service was rebranded to YouTube Premium in May 2018.

 Between advertising and its Premium subscription service, YouTube raked in $19.7 billion in revenue during 2020.
 That’s a 30.4% increase year-on-year, so it’s safe to say they’re doing well.

 Next, let’s dive into some YouTube statistics that cover the usage of the platform.
 How many people are on YouTube exactly?
 And how much time do people spend watching videos?
 Here’s some interesting data that you should know for your video marketing strategy:

 How successful a social media platform is truly lies in the amount of active users they have.
 YouTube has 2.1 billion monthly active users based all around the world.
 That number shows no signs of slowing down, with the projected amount of users increasing each year.
 In terms of daily active users, YouTube sees approximately 122 million users per day.
 Those are some pretty impressive YouTube statistics!

 For many, watching YouTube videos has become part of their daily routine.
 62% of internet users based in the United States report using YouTube every day.
 92% access YouTube on a weekly basis, while 98% are only using YouTube monthly.